 Click the box to open it.

-Fine tuning and tweaking all the changes across your site can make significant style changes to you site and improve the visitor experience.
+With relatively little effort, you can make significant style changes to you site and improve the visitor experience.